MUSEUM HISTORY

 The building, often confused as being the first “State Capitol” building, never served as the Capitol for the State of Oklahoma, during the territorial days nor Statehood.
 The confusion comes from the name of the newspaper.
 Frank Greer operated under the business name of “The State Capital Company”.
 Note the “a” instead of “o” in the name.
 A building that serves as the meeting place for the legislature is normally referred to as the Capitol.
 The City that serves as the Capital is spelled differently.

 Frank Greer operated the first Newspaper in Oklahoma Territory, although in the early days it was actually printed in Kansas, starting just before the land run.
-He eventually moved into the McKenna Building, a wooden structure that sat just south of the location of the current building.
+He eventually moved into the McKenna Building, a wooden structure that sat just west of the location of the current building.
 The McKenna Building was destroyed by fire on Easter Sunday morning, March 30, 1902.

 Greer, already the owner of two lots to the north of the destroyed McKenna Building, was determined to build a much grander structure to house his printing enterprise.
 With much help from the citizens of the still relatively new territory, the current structure, designed by renowned architect Joseph Foucart, was completed and open for business by the end of October 1902, less than seven (7) months after the previous structure had burned to the ground.
 Although disputed by some, Greer claimed he could print 30,000 newspapers in one hour, once everything was in place.